 This vegan and gluten-free recipe for Indian palak paneer, however uses tofu instead of paneer, for a completely dairy-free and vegan dish.
 Palak paneer is also very similar to saag paneer, another Indian restaurant favorite, particularly for vegetarians.

 This recipe is vegetarian, vegan and also a completely gluten-free and vegan dinner.
 If you like making simple homemade meat-free Indian meals, you may want to check out more simple vegetarian and vegan Indian recipes to try here.

-- 1 package firm or extra firm tofu, well pressed and sliced into 1 inch cubes
+- 1 package tofu (firm or extra firm tofu, well pressed and sliced into 1-inch cubes)

-- 1/3 cup plain non-dairy soy yogurt (if you can't find plain, use vanilla or lemon)
+- 1/3 cup soy yogurt (if you can't find plain, use vanilla or lemon)

 - First, drain and press your tofu well.
 Not sure how to do that?
 Check out this step by step guide for how to press tofu.
 Once your tofu is drained and pressed, slice it into about 1-inch (bite-sized) cubes.
 Now you're ready to go.

 - Sautee tofu and garlic in two tablespoons of olive oil until tofu is lightly crisp on all sides, about 4-5 minutes.

 - In a separate large skillet or a wok, heat the other tablespoon of olive oil.
 Add the curry powder, turmeric, ginger powder and water, then whisk in the non-dairy yogurt.